 British Airways Branded Cards

 Whilst the entry-level, free British Airways credit card is one of the most publicised methods of collecting BA Avios points it’s also one of the worst.
 Let’s take a look at the two American Express credit cards offered by British Airways – again the sign-up bonuses mentioned below only apply if you use this link and scrolling down to the correct card.

 BA Amex (reviewed here) – One to avoid, but why?
-As you can see, the sign-up bonus of the BA American Express (usually 5,000 points) lags behind the alternative, free American Express (Gold) by some 16,000 points.
+As you can see, the sign-up bonus of the BA American Express (usually 5,000 points) lags behind the alternative, free American Express (Gold) by some 6,000 points.
 American Express Rewards points can easily be transferred to Avios at a rate of 1:1 and as such you’ll be missing out on a large number of points and the complimentary lounge access if you choose the BA Amex over the Amex Gold card!